 COOK OFF FRIDAY

-Contact me beforehand for a zoom link, and we all follow the recipe and then click on the zoom link that will be sent to you that morning, so we have a coffee and look at everyone's efforts.
+We all follow the recipe and then we have a coffee and look at everyone's efforts.

 Your only outlay is if you need any ingredients and you could cook them the night before should you prefer.